ShaunFerris/Coding-Note-Taking/Project Notes - Maintenance and Optimization of Homehub.md

 ## 08/06/2023
 Current issues to track down:
 - [x] Next auth session callbacks failing due to failed GET endpoint request.
 Likely due to accessing the database in the callback to fetch userId.
 Look at the callback in the taxonomy git repos source code and see if you can pull the sessionUser Id from the token instead.
-- [ ] Google disallowed user agent issue.
+- [ ] OAuth disallowed user agent issue.
 Only happend once and have not been able to reproduce.
 May be tied to the session callback issue but I am not sure.
 May require more devices/google accounts to test for this

 ## 09/06/2023
 Todays tasks: